data-and-design/data-and-design.github.io/recruiting/ms.md

 date: 2026-01-22
 ---

 The <span class="dnd">Data & Design</span> Group is a research group in the Department of Information Science at the University of Colorado Boulder.
-This page contains information for prospective M.S. students about our research, what we can accomplish together, and how to apply.
+This page contains information for prospective MS students about our research, what we can accomplish together, and how to apply.

-M.S. applications are **due February 1**.
-I review M.S. applications every year, but capacity is shaped by a variety of factors (including project and mentorship availability).
+MS applications are **due February 1**.
+I review MS applications every year, but capacity is shaped by a variety of factors (including project and mentorship availability).

 ## Why am I looking for MS students?